-- 1 Measure the distance: - If the transducer is installed at the water line 1 or anywhere above the end of the keel, measure the distance from the transducer location to the keel of the boat.
-Enter this value as a positive number. - If the transducer is installed at the bottom of the keel (2) and you want to know the true depth of the water, measure the distance from the transducer to the water line.
+1 Measure the distance:

+- If the transducer is installed at the water line 1 or anywhere above the end of the keel, measure the distance from the transducer location to the keel of the boat.
+Enter this value as a positive number. - If the transducer is installed at the bottom of the keel and you want to know the true depth of the water, measure the distance from the transducer to the water line.
 Enter this value in as a negative number.

-- 2 Select Settings > My Vessel > Depth and Anchoring > Keel Offset. - 4 Enter the distance measured in step 1.
+- 2 Select Settings > My Vessel > Depth and Anchoring > Keel Offset. - 4 Use the arrow keys to enter the keel offset measured in step 1.